sharma-ujjwal/files/README - Copy.md

     Dim imgList As Object
     Set imgList = Me.Controls("ImageList0") ' Accessing ImageList0 control using Me.Controls

+    ' Clear any existing images in the ImageList imgList.ListImages.Clear

+    ' Add images to the ImageList (ensure the paths are correct and images are the correct size) imgList.ListImages.Add , , LoadPicture("C:\Path\To\PlusIcon.ico")  ' "+" icon for collapsed state imgList.ListImages.Add , , LoadPicture("C:\Path\To\MinusIcon.ico") ' "-" icon for expanded state

+    ' Assign the ImageList to the ListView control (make sure ListView0 is the correct name) Me.ListView0.SmallIconList = imgList
+    Me.ListView0.LargeIconList = imgList

+    ' Example of adding root item to the ListView AddTreeItem "Root Node", 1 ' Root node with "+" icon (collapsed)

+End Sub

+Private Sub AddTreeItem(ItemText As String, IconIndex As Integer)
+    Dim newItem As ListItem
+    ' Add a new item to the ListView with the given text and icon Set newItem = Me.ListView0.ListItems.Add(, , ItemText)

+    ' Set the icon for the item (this should reference the ImageList) newItem.Icon = IconIndex ' Set the icon to "+" (1) or "-" (2)

+    ' Add subitems to the ListView (ID, Name, Description, Date) newItem.SubItems(1) = "Sample ID"
+    newItem.SubItems(2) = "Sample Name"
+    newItem.SubItems(3) = "Sample Description"
+    newItem.SubItems(4) = "Sample Date"

+    ' Optionally, add subitems for nested/child nodes ' For example, adding a child item under the root node ' AddTreeItem "Child Node", 1 ' Uncomment to add a child node under the root node End Sub

+Private Sub ListView0_ItemClick(ByVal Item As Object)
+    ' Handle the ItemClick event to toggle expand/collapse state Dim imgList As Object
+    Set imgList = Me.Controls("ImageList0") ' Accessing ImageList0 control

+    ' Toggle the icon for expand/collapse when the root item is clicked If Item.Icon = 1 Then ' If "+" icon (collapsed)
+        Item.Icon = 2 ' Change to "-" icon (expanded)
+        ' Add child nodes (expand the item) AddTreeItem "Child Node 1", 2 ' Example child node under expanded item ElseIf Item.Icon = 2 Then ' If "-" icon (expanded)
+        Item.Icon = 1 ' Change to "+" icon (collapsed)
+        ' Remove child nodes (collapse the item)
+        ' Logic to remove child nodes or hide them can be added here End If
+End Sub

+Private Sub Form_Load()

+    ' Create reference to ImageList control (ensure it's named ImageList0) Dim imgList As Object
+    Set imgList = Me.Controls("ImageList0") ' Accessing ImageList0 control using Me.Controls

     ' Clear any existing images
     imgList.ListImages.Clear